adamchainz/seporaitis.github.com/_posts/2012-02-27-there-is-a-problem-with-web-frameworks.md

 ## views are impostors!

 Yes, Views do not do what they should.
-Views are all about representing your data.
-When I grasped this, I was shocked yet again.
+Views are representing your data, rather than presenting.
+This is so subtle difference, that didn't come to me quickly, but when I grasped this - I was shocked again.

-The view should be, in one way or another, the same data I have in my database, except that it is presented in the way the human eye or a browser script could make sense of it.
-Now the commonly known View mocks itself as the data, when actually it is a spaghetti of moustaches that shows only what you allowed yourself to see, not what the data wants to tell you!
+I'd expected view to be, in one way or another, the same data I have in my database, except that it is presented in the way the human eye or a browser script could make sense of it.
+However, your commonly known View mocks itself by _re_presenting the data using a spaghetti of moustaches!
+View is also static and tightly knit to the underlying Model it tries to _re_present.

+Here's an example: a requirement change happens for some theoretical website.
+Some theoretical engineer opens up Model code, updates properties and queries in accordance to new requirements and _then_ goes on to change the View.

+It's quite alright to update the views with information on how to present new properties, but why should a View care if those properties are available in the data or not?
+It shouldn't.

 The alternative is The Transformation -
 [_a thorough dramatic change in form or appearance_](http://www.google.com/search?q=define:+transformation).

-Maybe it is hard to grasp the difference, but consider this
-metaphor: a view is like looking into something through a fancy key-hole; transformation is like seeing the same thing _presented_ to you or to a script (as in JSON)  at any given moment in a more understandable way.
+Think of it like this: The Transformation _thingy_ knows what properties our data might have and how to present them.
+Yes yes, tiny snippets of code.
+Then you query your data, retrieve some properties and push them through The Transformation.
+What comes out?
+Data is _presented_ according to these rules.

+If you change the query, add or remove properties, the data is still presented without any change to the transformation code!

+I know, the difference might seem very subtle, but the implications are significant.

+You can also consider this metaphor: a View here is like looking through a window in a picture - you will see the same thing until you make another image of the same window from a different perspective.
+A transformation, on the other hand, is like looking directly through the window and seeing a different view as you smoothly change your perspective.

 ## How it should work.